mrodrigochaves/cat-cliker-app/README.md

 -text showing the number of clicks

 Interaction
--When a cat's name is displayed in the list, the cat's display area should be displayed to show the selected cat's data.
+-When you click on one of the catalogs, the display area of the cats should be displayed to show the data of the selected cat.
--The number of clicks in the cat area should be unique to each cat, and should be incremented when a cat photo is clicked.
+-The number of clicks in the cat area should be unique to each cat and should be incremented when a cat's picture is clicked.

-Was implemented an admin button that allows the user to change the cats' information.
-The JavaScript is also now organized within a MVC (Model, View, Controller) architecture.

-The variables and functions within the model and view objects communicate with each other via the "octopus" object.
-The "octopus" object is the controller in the MVC architecture.
+-When the "Admin" button is clicked, a loan area should appear, with the options filled out for the selected cat.
+-When the "Cancel" button, an administration area, is pressed, an administration area appears.
+-When the "Save" button, an administration area, is pressed, the target values are selected with the degree of administration, and it is lost.

 Begin:
 To start this application, open the index.html file in your browser.